diamantidis/diamantidis.github.io/_posts/2020-05-17-ci-with-github-actions-for-scala-project.md

 Thanks for reading this post, I hope you find it useful!

-If you would like to get notified when new posts come out or you want to share a question or commend about this post, feel free to follow me on [Twitter].
+If you would like to get notified when new posts come out or you want to share a question or commend about this post, feel free to follow me on [X].

 [GitHub Actions]: https://github.com/features/actions